-- Investigate Davison Road where Roosevelt elk hang out in Elk Meadow.
-Trillium Falls Trail is a 2½ mile loop trail through ancestral forest and has one of the few falls in the parks.
+- Investigate Davison Road where Roosevelt elk often hang out in Elk Meadow.
+Trillium Falls Trail is a 2½ mile loop trail through ancestral forests and has one of the few water falls in the parks.
 This trail is many rangers' favorite - and it has plenty of parking for all vehicle sizes, picnic tables and restrooms.

 - Follow Davison Road (length limit of 24 feet and trailers are prohibited) to the gray sands of Gold Bluffs Beach.
 See if you can find the remains of the mining era.
 Nothing compares to Fern Canyon with its 30-foot walls dripping wet and full of ferns.
 Even when the summer foot-bridges are installed expect to get your feet wet.
 Due to large logjams, be prepared turn back to the parking area after the 1/4 mile up the canyon floor

 - Be sure to stop at Kuchel Visitor Center one mile south of Orick.
 This is the parks largest visitor center with numerous exhibits, a 12-minute video, and beach access.